Light and Darkness on the Path of Krishna Bhakti

 “The third-class person in Krishna consciousness may fall down, but when one is in the second class he does not fall down, and for the first-class person in Krishna consciousness there is no chance of falling down.....“Those who have no faith even after hearing about Krishna and the excellence of devotional service, who think that it is simply eulogy, find the path very difficult, even if they are supposedly engaged in devotional service.
 For them there is very little hope of gaining perfection.
 Thus faith is very important in the discharge of devotional service.”

-Krishna.com is a place to explore what Krishna consciousness is from those on the path.
 The Internet can be a great tool to find out more about Krishna and bhakti, yet as Dulal pointed out in his blog, there are also many places where one may become bewildered at what they find.
-I know in this day and age it is difficult to take up Krishna Consciousness or Bhakti yoga, especially if you don’t life near a Temple and have mature devotees to hear from and observe how they live in Krishna consciousness.
+I know in this day and age it is difficult to take up Krishna Consciousness or Bhakti yoga, especially if you don’t live near a Temple and have mature devotees to hear from and observe how they live in Krishna consciousness.
 As Prabhupada said in his purport, faith is created in the association of devotees.

 Myself and other devotees on Krishna.com are here to share our realizations and experience and to field your questions and doubts.
 We hope to inform, inspire and support you on your exploration of the path of Bhakti.
 From my perspective I am not a very high devotee, though I have been on the Bhakti path in this life for 38 years That gives me a lot of experience, which means I have seen it all—so to speak—the best and worst, and I have faced my “dark night of the soul”.